 "Nothing bad.
 Several things that are very unlike him, though."

 "Oh!
 Sorry.
 I...
 I haven't slept at all.
 Anyway, Stoick canceled dragon training.
 No one's allowed to go near the dragon ring, no one's allowed to talk about you, and other than Gobber and Spitelout, no one is allowed to go near his house.
 He hasn't left it since he got back from Raven's Point, meaning those two runners-up in command effectively run the village now."
 Astrid sighed and crossed her arms, her eyes aimed down at the ground.
 "But restrictions or not, somehow I need to get the others back into that arena if we're going to continue our training.
 We'll probably have to wait on it for a week or two before we give it another shot."

 "That's probably a good idea.
 But I think you should let the dragons know about what's going on.
-You can't talk to them without me, but they understand you.
-Knowing you, though, you'll work something out.
-Hel, you'll probably have already deciphered their language yourself the next time I see you."
+You can't communicate without me, but they can still understand you.
+Knowing you, you'll work something out.
+Hel, you might even have their language deciphered yourself the next time I see you."
 As I finished my thought, Astrid's eyes shot up to mine.

 "When do you think we'll get to see each other again?"
 The question lingered in the air, leaving us in an uncomfortably long silence.